MostAwesomeDude/construct/docs/transition.rst

 Prefixed was added, allows to put greedy fields inside structs and sequences

-ByteSwapped and BitsSwapped added
+ByteSwapped and BitsSwapped were added

+Checksum was added

-Checksum and Compressed added
+Compressed was added